Luciano Hang, from Havan, has profiles withheld on Twitter, Instagram, YouTube and TikTok | Technology

 Hang has had restricted access to his Twitter profiles on other occasions.
 In January of this year, the social network suspended the businessman’s account due to a court order.
 Access was restored three days later.

-In July 2020, STF Minister Alexandre de Moraes ordered the blocking of profiles of 16 supporters of President Jair Bolsonaro, including Hang.
+In July 2020, Moraes, already as minister of the STF, ordered the blocking of profiles of 16 supporters of President Jair Bolsonaro, including Hang.
 The decision was part of the fake news inquiry, which investigates attacks and dissemination of false information against STF ministers.